 Mark girders and beams on the left end, according to the orientation shown in the shop drawings, near the top flange.
 Mark diaphragms in the middle upper portion of the web.
-Mark cross frames in the middle of the top or bottom horizontal member.
-Do not use die stamps on fracture critical members or use die stamps near edges of members or components subject to tensile stresses as specifically noted in the Contract Plans or as directed by the Engineer.
+Mark cross-frames in the middle of the top or bottom horizontal member.